htedd10/meal-ting-pot/README.md

 <p>Meal-ting Pot is an all-in-one platform that caters to both aspiring chefs and food enthusiasts.
 Whether you're eager to showcase your culinary flair to the world or seeking to broaden your palate, our website and social media app have got you covered.
 Join our community of passionate foodies and embark on a journey of discovering new flavors and culinary skills!</p>

+## Live Demo

+View a live demo of this project here: <a> https://bidoof_supremacy.gitlab.io/meal-ting-pot/ </a>

+Caprover's database falls asleep when inactive so you will be unable to signup/login for a few minutes.
+Please try again after waiting.

 ## Key Features - MVP
 1. Users are able to sign up for chef or customer accounts, log in, and log out.
 2. Logged in customer viewers can view available chefs and filter by nationality.